 If you determine that your signature was forged at the car dealership, or if you simply would like to have your documents reviewed, Whitney, LLP can help.

 We provide our free Car Contract Review service, and can handle the process of obtaining your contract from the finance company and comparing it against your original paperwork.
-In all potential claims against a car dealership, we provide a free consultation.
-If we are able to accept the case, we provide legal representation with no out-of-pocket costs or fees to our clients.
-All attorney’s fees and expenses are paid through compensation recovered from the dealership.
+In all potential claims against a car dealership, we provide a legal consultation.